Busnaa/JecnaKombat---School-project/README.md

 - Health and stamina mechanics for both players and enemies.

 ## How to Download
-- In file "projektik.txt" is a link for a file download named "JecnaKombat"> When you unzip the folder you will ssee folder named build where is the app JecnaKombat.
+- In file "projektik.txt" is a link for a file download named "JecnaKombat".
+When you unzip the folder you will see folder named build where is the app JecnaKombat.
 You click on it and you can start playing!

 ## Controls